-Aviation is an interdisciplinary degree program combining professional flight training with in-depth studies in subjects relevant to the field of aviation — such as geography, mathematics, physics, and computer science.
+Aviation is an interdisciplinary degree program combining professional flight training with in-depth studies in subjects relevant to the field of aviation in either Science or Commerce.

 The aviation program at Mount Allison is one of only a few in Canada that allows you to earn an undergraduate degree that incorporates flight and ground school training.